Far Cry 3: Gameplay

 Rook Islands is an open world in which players can explore freely.
 Jason can travel using a variety of vehicles including dune buggies, all-terrain vehicles, cargo trucks, jet skis, boats and hang gliding.
 Later in the game, players will find a wingsuit that Jason can wear.
 Jason will encounter different friendly settlements where he can shop for weapons and materials and complete side missions including hunting quests and assassination missions.
 Rook Islands is inhabited by a wide variety of wildlife including leopards and sharks, and the game's artificial intelligence (AI) enables the wildlife to interact with each other to simulate a realistic ecosystem.
 By hunting different animals and harvesting their corpses, players gain materials necessary for crafting new items such as weapon holsters and ammo pouches.
 Players can hoard green plants to produce syringes, which heal Jason when his health depletes during combat scenarios or provide other gameplay advantages.
 Players can climb different radio towers and remove their scramblers.
 When they are removed, areas of the map are opened up, various points of interest are highlighted and players will unlock a new weapon and gain access to a supply-run side mission, a timed quest in which players need to deliver medicines as quickly as possible from one place to another.
 As pirates control the island, players can infiltrate and liberate numerous enemy outposts.
 Once an outpost is retaken, it becomes a base for the rebels which unlocks additional side missions for players.
-It also become a location where players can quickly fast travel to and trade with vendors.
+It also becomes a location where players can quickly fast travel to and trade with vendors.
 A patch was later released to allow players to reset outposts.
 When exploring the game's world, unscripted events may occur, such as Jason being attacked by wildlife or pirate patrols.
 Players can complete Trials of the Rakyat missions, which are timed combat challenges; join different minigames including poker, knife throwing and shooting challenges; and gather different collectibles such as relics, letters, and memory cards.